Loy W. Henderson: Near Eastern Affairs

 He retired in 1960 and spent seven years teaching International Relations at Washington, D.C.'s American University.
 His memoirs, entitled "A Question of Trust: the origins of U.S.-Soviet diplomatic relations" were published in 1986.

 Death

 Henderson died at 93 on March 24, 1986, in a Bethesda, Maryland, nursing home.

+The Iranian-American historian Ervand Abrahamian objected that the obituary of Henderson in The New York Times did not mention his role in the 1953 Iranian coup d'état, which he described as "probably his most important contribution."
+He wrote to the Times: "Few ambassadors have so decisively changed the course of a country's history.
+What is more, he set a State Department precedent by permitting secret agents to use the embassy compound to carry out the coup.
+Your oversight would have amused George Orwell; it certainly would not have surprised him."

 Legacy

 A conference room in the State Department headquarters, the Harry S Truman Building, is named in his honor.